-Pemberton Place, a 20-acre plaza in the heart of Atlanta, is home to World of Coca‑Cola, the Georgia Aquarium and the Center for Civil and Human Rights.
-Pemberton Place is named for John Pemberton who invented Coca‑Cola just a few blocks away in 1886.
+Pemberton Place, a 20-acre plaza in the heart of Atlanta, is home to World of Coca‑Cola, the Georgia Aquarium, and the Center for Civil and Human Rights.
+Pemberton Place is named after John Pemberton who invented Coca‑Cola just a few blocks away in 1886.
 As part of our commitment to downtown Atlanta, The Coca‑Cola Company donated the land on which the Georgia Aquarium and the Center for Civil and Human Rights were built, driving destination appeal and creating economic impact for the city.

 WORLD OF COCA-COLA

 Experience the history of the world’s most famous beverage brand at the dynamic, multimedia home of the more than 125-year-old secret formula for Coca‑Cola.
 Get closer than ever before to the vault containing the secret recipe, view more than 1,200 never-before-displayed artifacts, and get a behind-the-scenes look at the bottling process.
 Take a trip around the world in a thrilling 3-D movie experience and tempt your taste buds with beverages from around the world.

 Visit our tickets page to see special offers and to purchase tickets.

 Stop by Bottle Cap Café to grab a healthy snack, lunch, or an afternoon treat that’s just steps away from the attraction.
 Coming soon – Ice cream sandwiches, a variety of float options plus specialty beverages created with a selection of Coca-Cola products!